You may or may not be desperately searching, “What are the best restaurants in Stamford, CT?”

 Prime Stamford has won multiple awards for its outstanding menu and ambiance.
 With tempered glass walls, guests can enjoy dinner while taking in a full view of the water from nearly any seat.

 Prime also offers a raw bar, fresh sushi, and USDA Prime 21-day dry-aged beef.
-It’s a common recommendation we make for waterfront restaurants in Stamford and Greenwich.
+It’s a common recommendation we make for Stamford waterfront restaurants.

 Nick and Vincenzo Petrafesa of Cafe Silvium, 30-year residents of Stamford, are another fantastic option for Italian food.
 Cafe Silvium serves traditional Italian cuisine in the chic and inviting cafe.
 Most recipes come from the brothers’ hometown of Gravina di Puglia in the Italian region of Bari.